OpenZeppelin/cairo-contracts/packages/finance/README.md

-## Governance
+## Finance

-This crate provides components for financial purposes.
+This crate includes primitives for financial systems.

 ### Interfaces